How to Freeze Kale – 2 Easy Ways

 How long can you freeze fresh kale?

-If you want to freeze fresh kale, it can keep well for 4-6 weeks.
+Unblanched kale can keep well in the freezer for 4-6 weeks up to 6 months.
 Blanched and stored frozen kale can keep in the freezer for 8-12 months.

 Is frozen kale healthy?